The future of green energy in the UK

 But it wasn’t to last.
 The closure of coal mines across the country led to the miner’s strikes of the 1980s, and as of 2017, there were only 20 working mines left in the UK, employing around 1,000 people.

 The UK might have publicly distanced itself from coal, but its fingerprints are still on the UK’s energy infrastructure.
-Coal-fired power stations still provide energy to the grid during periods of high demand, but the UK’s move to more renewable energy sources is starting to bear fruit.
+Coal-fired power stations still provide energy to the grid during periods of high demand, but the UK’s move to more renewable energy sources and green energy is starting to bear fruit.

 The first week without coal-fired energy – which lasted from 1.24pm on Wednesday 1st of May to 1.24pm on Wednesday 8th of May, was hailed as a milestone on the journey toward carbon reduction.
 But within a month of this first record-breaking period, Great Britain managed two weeks without coal-fired energy between the 17th to the 31stof May.